What is Relaxation?

 My favorite meditation for inducing a relaxed state in my body is the one below.
 It’s an old video, but watch and try it again to get the most out of the rest of this post.
 It will give you a fresh hit of the relaxed state.
 Play some gentle music and roll for 15 minutes.

 Rolling practice gives you an intimate experience of your relationship with gravity.
 What you feel when you push yourself upright after a session of rolling is heaviness.
-You perceive the weight of your body.
-This is the essence of relaxation.
+You sense the weight of your body.
+This perception is the essence of relaxation.
 The experience of pouring your body’s weight from one side to the other changes your experience of other movements when you stand up and walk around.
 You become more aware of the shifts of weight through your body as you change positions.
 Movement in your ankles, hips and spine can seem more fluid—because you are more relaxed.
-You may feel more grounded.
+You likely feel more grounded.
 You might even feel a bit dull, but that’s because your focus on feeling the ground has temporarily diminished your awareness of your spatial environment.
-Spatial perception is important too, but for now we're focused on your relationship with the ground.
+Spatial perception is important too, but for now we're focused on your relationship with the ground, because learning to let the ground support you allows you to relax.

 Here's my personal list of things not to like (feel free to add your own):

 The practice of rolling gives you a sense memory of what it feels like to relax, and of your own personal process of doing so.
 Maybe there’s a hardening of your jaw or clenching of your abdomen that lingers and needs special coaxing to soften and surrender.
 That’s what rolling practice can teach you.
-You can take this awareness into the real world every time you go to the dentist.
+It’s practical — you can take this awareness into the real world every time you go to the dentist.

 Surely there are other moments in your life when this awareness might come in handy.